KarlGW/azcfg/README.md

 }
 ```

+### Context and timeouts

+Every call to `Parse` or `parser.Parse` requires a `context.Context`.
+This is
+the main way of setting timeouts.
+However, the internal clients
+for fetching secrets and settings and their underlying HTTP client has
+a default timeout of 30 seconds.
+This can be configured with setting
+the `Timeout` field on the `Options` struct in an option function, or
+using the dedicated option function, `WithTimeout`.

+### Key Vault secret versions

+Secrets in Key Vault have versions associated with them.
+By default the latest version
+is retrieved.

+To target specific versions for specific secrets:

+- Set the secret names with their associated versions to the environment variable `AZCFG_SECRETS_VERSIONS` with format `secret1=version1,secret2=version2`.
+- Use the option function `WithSecretsVersions` and provide a `map[string]string` with the secret name as key and version as value.

 ### App Configuration setting labels

 Settings in App Configuration can have labels associated with them.

 To target a specific label for all settings:

-- Set the label to the environment variable `AZCFG_APPCONFIGURATION_LABEL`.
+- Set the label to the environment variable `AZCFG_SETTINGS_LABEL`.
-- Use the option function `WithLabel`.
+- Use the option function `WithSettingsLabel`.

 To target speciefic settings with specific labels:

-- Set the labels to the environment variable `AZCFG_APPCONFIGURATION_LABELS` with format: `setting1=label1,setting2=label2`.
+- Set the setting names with their associated labels to the environment variable `AZCFG_SETTINGS_LABELS` with format: `setting1=label1,setting2=label2`.
-- Use the option function `WithLabels` and provide a `map[string]string` with the setting as key and label as value.
+- Use the option function `WithSettingsLabels` and provide a `map[string]string` with the setting name as key and label as value.

 ### Authentication